This Lime-Tree Bower My Prison

 "This Lime-Tree Bower My Prison" is a poem written by Samuel Taylor Coleridge during 1797.
 The poem discusses a time in which Coleridge was forced to stay beneath a lime tree while his friends were able to enjoy the countryside.
-Within the poem, Coleridge is able to connect to his friend's experience and enjoy nature through him, making the lime tree only a physical prison, not a mental one.
+Within the poem, Coleridge is able to connect to his friends' experience and enjoy nature through them, making the lime tree only a physical prison, not a mental one.

 Background

 During summer 1797, Coleridge was surrounded by many friends, including John Thelwall, William and Dorothy Wordsworth, Charles Lamb, Thomas Poole, and his wife Sara Fricker.
 During this time, he would relax, enjoy the surroundings, and work on poetry.
 However, there were problems between him and his wife, and she suffered from a miscarriage at the end of July.
 It was within this setting that Coleridge composed a poem while left alone at Poole's property underneath a lime tree while Lamb, the Wordsworths, and his wife went on a journey across the Quantocks.
 The poem was dedicated to Lamb, Fricker, and the generic friends, but Fricker's name was left out of the published edition.
 Coleridge later explained to Robert Southey that he stayed behind because his wife "accidentally emptied a skillet of boiling milk on my foot, which confined me during the whole time of C. Lamb's stay."

 The location of Poole's home was Nether Stowey, which contained a garden, an arbour, and a tannery, and a little cottage that Coleridge stayed in while working on poetry.
 The arbour, containing the lime tree, was a place that Coleridge favoured in a note to Poole's edition of Coleridge's poems: "I love to shut my eyes, and bring before my imaginations that Arbour, in which I have repeated so many of these compositions to you.
 Dear Arbour!
 An Elysium to which I have often passed by your Cerberus, and Tartarean tan-pits!".
 The first version of the poem was sent in a letter to Southey and was only 56 lines.
 The 1800 edition, the first published edition, was 76 lines long.
 The poem was also revised and published under another name in Southey's Annual Anthology.
 A later revised edition was included in Sibylline Leaves, Coleridge's 1817 collection of poems.